Growth chart: Genetic syndromes

 A variety of genetic syndromes can result growth chart patterns with a typical pattern.
 Genetic diseases such as Turner's syndrome, Prader Willi, and Noonan syndrome can be marked by a less than 5th percentile height and weight since birth.
 Other genetic disorders such as Marfan's syndrome and Klinefelter's syndrome are typically indicated by a height above the 90th percentile.

 Endocrine and metabolic disorders

 A decrease of height velocity with retained or increased weight velocity can be indicative of endocrine disorders including hypothyroidism, growth hormone deficiency, and excess of glucocorticoids.

 Variability in growth charts

 The CDC's growth chart is utilized from a population that consists of a representative population in the USA.
 Charts based on a specific race or ethnicity are not useful because of the growth chart progression can be attributed to socioeconomic factors.
 WHO launched a revised growth in 2006 chart using children from Ghana, Oman, Norway, Brazil, India and the USA that substantiated the fact that growth is highly dependent on environmental factors.

+Computational use of growth-chart data

+The data underlying growth charts can also be used computationally to calculate height percentiles and z-scores rather than reading values from a printed chart.
+The Centers for Disease Control and Prevention (CDC) publishes the LMS parameters used to generate its smoothed growth curves for children and adolescents aged 2 to 20 years.
+For stature-for-age, the CDC provides age- and sex-specific L, M, and S parameters that can be used to calculate a measurement's z-score and corresponding percentile.

+The CDC's LMS data can therefore be incorporated into software and online calculators.
+For example, the Tall or nah height calculator uses the CDC's published stature-for-age LMS data to calculate height percentiles from age, sex, and height.
+The same type of calculation can be performed using the CDC's published equations for converting a measured stature to an LMS-derived z-score and percentile.

+Growth-chart percentiles can also be used as one input in estimating adult height.
+Such estimates generally rely on assumptions about how an individual's position relative to the reference population changes during growth and should be distinguished from direct measurement of eventual adult height.
+Growth charts are intended to contribute to an overall assessment of growth and are not intended by the CDC to be used as a sole diagnostic instrument.

+How to Recognize Growth Spurts in Toddlers and Kids

+Growth spurts in children can be identified through the following observable indicators:

+More Sleeping

+Children may need significantly more sleep during growth spurts as their bodies work hard to grow and develop.

+Increased Appetite

+Your child may eat more than usual as their body requires extra nutrition to support rapid growth.

+Suddenly Too-Small Clothes

+Clothes and shoes that fit well last month may suddenly become too tight or short.

+New Baby Teeth or Loose Teeth

+Children may experience dental changes as part of their overall growth and development.